 Today, many insurance companies will consider some family history as part of their underwriting process.
 Generally, they will be concerned with only your blood-related parents and siblings.

 Alzheimer's and dementia history is a common health issue that can adversely impact your ability to obtain a preferred rate or even get coverage at all.
-It could impact your ability to obtain "preferred rates" or even be a reason to deny your application.

 Again, every insurance company has its own guidelines.
 A qualified Long-Term Care Insurance specialist will be able to review your health and family history to find the company that best matches your history.